September 13, 2025 4:15 am

 National Museum of Egyptian Civilization

-The National Museum of Egyptian Civilization (NMEC) is located in Al-Fustat, Egypt’s first capital after the Arab Islamic conquest in 641 A.D, and it was a natural choice for the museum because the area is rich in Coptic churches and monasteries, as well as the Coptic Museum, the Ibn Ezra Synagogue, and Egypt’s first mosque, the Amr Ibn Al-Aas Mosque.
+The National Museum of Egyptian Civilization (NMEC) is located in Al-Fustat.
+This was Egypt’s first capital after the Arab Islamic conquest in 641 A.D.
+The area was a natural choice for the museum because it is rich in history.
+You can find Coptic churches, monasteries, and the Coptic Museum here.
+The Ibn Ezra Synagogue and Egypt’s first mosque, the Amr Ibn Al-Aas Mosque, are also in the area.
+From the museum’s outdoor spaces, you can see the Saladin Citadel.
+This highlights the museum’s unique location overlooking Lake Ain El-Sira, Cairo’s last natural lake.

 National Museum of Egyptian Civilization NMEC

+The museum, which opened in stages in 2017, will house a collection of 50.000 items depicting Egyptian civilization from prehistoric times to the present.
+The permanent collection is split into two areas, one chronological and the other thematic.
+Archaic, pharaonic, Greco-roman, Coptic, Medieval, Islamic, modern, and contemporary will be the chronological areas.
 The following will be the thematic areas: The Nile, writing, state and society, material culture, beliefs and thinking, and a museum of royal mummies are all featured in this exhibition.
 In a Royal parade in 2021, the royal mummies were transported to the museum.

 Artifacts on display